Hipsterfil998/Marianna_head/README.md

 ## License

 This project is licensed under the MIT License.
-For details, see the LICENSE file.
+For details, see the [LICENSE file](https://github.com/RaffaeleMann/Marianna_head/blob/main/LICENSE).

 ## Acknowledgments

 - The city of Naples for preserving this important cultural artifact
+- all the organizers of the project Case Tecnologie Emergenti - Infiniti Mondi Napoli Innovation City
 - All contributors who help maintain and improve this project